brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/_index.md

 # Introduction

-Welcome to the CCV Oscar Documentation & Quickstart Guide.
-This document is designed to help you get started using Oscar.
-For any questions/comments/concerns regarding this service, please contact CCV by emailing support@ccv.brown.edu
+Welcome to the CCV Oscar User Manual.

 # Oscar